-Kyushu University Student member oM.Yang Fellow member S.Kainuma Regular member Y.S.Joeng Yokogawa Bridge Corporation Regular member S.Inokuchi JFE Engineering Corporation Regular member A.Kawabata Mitsui Engineering & Shipbuilding Co., Ltd. Regular member D.Uchida
+Student member, Department of Civil Engineering, Kyushu University, M.Yang Fellow member, Department of Civil Engineering, Kyushu University, S.Kainuma Regular member, Department of Civil Engineering, Kyushu University, Y.S.Joeng Regular member, Yokogawa Bridge Corporation, S.Inokuchi Regular member, JFE Engineering Corporation, A.Kawabata Regular member, Mitsui Engineering & Shipbuilding Co., Ltd., D.Uchida

-1. Introduction An orthotropic steel deck directly resists vehicle loads and transmits vehicle loads to the main bridge girders, and its structural behaviors and responses are characterized by the structural interaction and loading conditions.
-However, diverse fatigue cracks have also been reported on the deck plate-rib and rib-floor beam welds as a result of their relatively slender geometries1 and the tensile residual stress could existed at the partial joint penetration (PJP)2.
+1 Introduction An orthotropic steel deck directly resists vehicle loads and transmits vehicle loads to the main bridge girders, and its structural behaviors and responses are characterized by the structural interaction and loading conditions.
+However, diverse fatigue cracks have also been reported on the deck plate-rib and rib-floor beam welds as a result of their relatively slender geometries[1] and the tensile residual stress could existed at the partial joint penetration(PJP)[2].
 The root cracks initiate from the weld roots and then propagate through thickness of deck plate, it cannot be observed by visual inspection.
 In this study, the structural responses of an orthotropic steel bridge deck with the partial joint penetration welds between deck plate and U-rib was analytically evaluated.
-Three-dimensional FE models were constructed using one elasticity model for analysis.
+Three-dimensional FE analysis models were constructed using two models as un-contact and contact element for analysis method considering to the root gap difference.
 In addition, the results of the finite element calculations were compared with fatigue test results which were carried out on full-scale specimens.

-2. Fatigue test and results This experimental system focused on root cracks located in the field between crossbeams.
+2 Fatigue test and results This experimental system focused on root cracks located in the field between crossbeams.
 It consists of two hydraulic jacks; one of them is the static jack and another is the dynamic servo jack, loading positions as shown in Fig.1.
-3)
+[3]

 The fatigue tests system were carried out with full-scale specimens named D12U8SP50, which dimensions as shown in Fig.2.
 Test results as shown in table 1.
 D12U8SP50-2 specimen was only be loaded as compressive cyclic stress, and the root crack not occurred in this case.
-The larger part of stress range exists in the tension zone, the longer length
+The larger part of stress range exists in the tension zone, the longer length cracking.
+It was suggested that the tensile stress is closely related to initiation and propagation of the root crack.
+Consequently, crack propagation tend to be easier to happen with the decrease of stress ratio under same stress range.